- Download our Moving to Denmark Guide (PDF)

 Public transport in Denmark

-Denmark has a good system of long-distance buses that makes travelling between Danish cities easy.
+Denmark has a good system of long-distance buses that makes travelling between Danish cities painless and easy.
 Express coaches are also available.
 Travellers can purchase bus tickets on the bus itself using exact change, or they can purchase them in advance.

 Denmark is an archipelago, so ferries are one of the best ways to get around.
 This is especially the case for expats who want to explore some of the smaller islands.
 There are also international ferry connections to destinations such as Sweden, Norway, Germany and the UK.

 Taxis in Denmark